Alright, we realize that release forms might not make for the most exciting blog post…

 - Confirms that they’re not breaching another contract by participating in your film.

-This is the jist of a regular adult talent/model release form, but there are a few other kinds you’ll also want to have on hand at all times:
+You’ll want a regular adult talent/model release form to start with, but there are a few other kinds you’ll also want to have on hand at all times:

 A minor release form (parents will sign for their kids).